The Hero of Fort Sumter – Patrolman Peter Hart

 View historical items from Fort Sumter, that once belonged to Peter Hart, and were auctioned by Cowan’s Auction House, on October 31, 2018, click here.
 (Note: A new browser tab will open.)

-To learn more about the Fort Sumter National Monument Visit here: (Note: A new browser tab will open.)
+To learn more about the Fort Sumter National Monument Visit here: (Note: A new tab will open in your.)

 The ballad; “Peter Hart,” by Edward S. Rand, Jr., 1864 (Click here, a new tab will open in your browser.)